 The OMK application provided the enumerators a platform to add sanitation and water points to the Open Street Map dataset.
 As the buildings were mapped remotely, it was interesting to see that around seventy to eighty percent of the mapped buildings were correct.
 In those cases, where the building was either mapped in the wrong place or missing completely, it was often washed away by heavy rains and rebuilt next to its original location.
 In some cases, new buildings were completely missing from the mapped region.
 In these cases, the map is as good as the remotely sensed imagery; it may contain clouds, lack in resolution or be outdated.
 Outdated maps are the most frequent cause of error; new satellite imagery is therefore necessary for making accurate maps for humanitarian purposes.

 In rural Malawi, it is often a challenge to upload base maps of the visitation sites and the correct survey of the day to the 20 tablets, and to download all the data collected in the field from the tablets in an efficient manner.
-To mitigate dependence on internet connectivity, we brought a Portable OpenStreetMap device (POSM, developed by the American Red Cross – GIS team – more information about the device here) to Malawi to temporarily store offline edits made during the survey.
+To mitigate dependence on internet connectivity, we brought a Portable OpenStreetMap device (POSM, developed by the American Red Cross – GIS team) to Malawi to temporarily store offline edits made during the survey.
 This device creates a Wi-Fi network for the tablets, enabling data to be processed on the go.
 To prevent errors, collected data was checked during lunch breaks, during which everyone was in range of the POSM device, which was plugged into the car.
 This way, collection errors could be caught in time, and enumerators were guided in the right direction.